locationtech/udig-platform/docs/user/en/What is new 1.2.rst

 Additional Export wizards
 =========================

-The :doc:`Export Wizard` allows you to export new kinds of information from the uDig catalog for use in other applications.
+The :doc:`/reference/Export Wizard` allows you to export new kinds of information from the uDig catalog for use in other applications.

 -  Export coverage to tiff or esri ascii